iamgenechua/eduscape/README.md

 ## Playing

-Download the latest release [here](https://github.com/eduscapevr/eduscape/releases) for Oculus Quest or Oculus Rift.
+Download the latest release [here](https://github.com/eduscapevr/eduscape/releases) for the Oculus Quest.
-For the Quest, you will need [Android Debug Bridge (ADB)](https://developer.oculus.com/documentation/native/android/mobile-adb/) and will have to follow the instructions below:
+To install the game on an Oculus Quest, you will need [Android Debug Bridge (ADB)](https://developer.oculus.com/documentation/native/android/mobile-adb/).
+Once ADB has been installed, please follow the instructions below:

 1. Open the command prompt or terminal on your computer.
 Navigate to the directory where ADB is installed.
 2. Connect your Oculus Quest.
 You will need it to be in [Developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/).